NitishKumarGundapu/2-0/README.md

 # 2-0

-this is 1-summer work i have done
+this is Mtech summer work that summer work i have done